-This report evaluates the feasibility of reconstructing doses for employees who worked at a specific facility during a specified time.
+This report evaluates the feasibility of reconstructing doses for employees who worked at a specific facility at specified times.
 It provides information and analysis germane to considering a petition for adding a class of employees to the Congressionally-created SEC.